Carrooi/Nette-NoGrid/README.md

 * `no-grid`: Begin grid rendering (similar to [{form}](http://doc.nette.org/cs/2.3/forms#toc-manualni-vykreslovani) macro)
 * `no-grid-data-as`: Iterate over data from data source and save current line to given variable
 * `no-grid-views-as`: Iterate over views from current NoGrid and save view data to given variable (see more about views below)
+* `no-grid-not-empty`: Content will be processed only if there are some data
+* `no-grid-empty`: Content will be processed only if there are no data

 Also you can see that paginator can be rendered with `{control booksGrid:paginator}`.